-Overall, Marriott Bonvoy Points can be used/redeemed for:
+Overall, Marriott Bonvoy Points can be used towards:

 This page will cover the cash value you can obtain from redeeming your Marriott Bonvoy Points.